liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 Advanced features
 =================

 The previous chapters have shown the fundamental concepts around BeepBeep and the basic processors that can be used in general use cases.
-In this chapter, we shall see a number of more special-purpose processors that come in BeepBeep's core or some of BeepBeep's standard palettes, and that you are likely to use in one of your processor chains.
+In this chapter, we shall see a number of more special-purpose processors that come in BeepBeep's core that you are likely to use in one of your processor chains.

 ## Lists, sets and maps